 In 2018 customer experience is still top of mind but security is now intrinsic to that experience.
 It’s not a case of either/or.

-Today, technology is advancing quickly and there are much better hackers than me, but I still know what it takes to keep an organisation secure.
-Business Banking can help you to make your organisation safe and secure.
+Today, technology is advancing quickly and there are much better hackers than me, but I still know what it takes to keep an organization secure.
+Business Banking can help you to make your organization safe and secure.
+If you’re in need of professional banking services either for personal or business use, make sure to contact a bank for bankers.

 The first line of defence is actually social, not technical.
 Social engineering means making sure that staff do not fall for things like phishing scams.
 They need to be made aware of people trying to imitate other people and trained to not give out their passwords, or allow someone to follow them into a building.
 Even today, these things are still the foundation of security.
 I love the social engineering component that helps ensure that from a security perspective, when an organisation is being attacked that all of its employees, staff and systems are kept safe.
 There are ever increasing amounts of technology available, with incredible firewalls, artificial intelligence responses and antivirus software.
 There are many different solutions to protect a network but the challenge remains human.
 Individuals either mis-configure systems, or they simply do something that they shouldn’t do, like having ‘password’ as their password.
 For this, you would need a secure connection.
 Check out these business phone and packages so that you can ensure that your connection is always secure.